lachiefish/ha-fi-light/README.md

 ## Installation

 Note: Restart is always required after installation.

+If you want to clone from HACS, either clone this repo and set up as describled below, or clone the original repo (sysofwan/ha-triones) and replace the 'triones.py' file with mine.

+This fork should auto-discover any light that advertises with the name "Magic-xxxx..."

 ### [HACS](https://hacs.xyz/) (recommended)
 Installation can be done through [HACS custom repository](https://hacs.xyz/docs/faq/custom_repositories).